facero/SNR_evolution/README.md

 therefore a smooth shock speed profile (the TM equations provide two sets of equations that are connected at a given point in time ; creating artificially a spike in the Vsh profile).

-Click on the notebook to see the code or run it interactively in the following link
+Click on the Jupyter notebook (*ipynb) in the files above to see the code or run it interactively in the following link:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/facero/snr_evolution)